 Dimensions, when packed: H 5.5cm x W 21.5cm x D 5.5cm.

 The set consists of boxwood and ebony checkers which are turned on one side for backgammon and draughts.
 The other side has a two-dimensional chess piece.
-These are used on a two-sided thin leather board which has flat metal bars inserted along the edges for rigidity.
+These are used on a two-sided thin leather board that has flat metal bars inserted along the edges for rigidity.
 The checkers and dice are stored in a leather tube.
 The board is then folded in half and rolled around the tube to be secured in place by the two leather dice cups.
-The whole set can then be slipped inside the leather edged, canvas-on-card outer tube.
+The whole set can then be slipped inside the leather-edged, canvas-on-card outer tube.

 It is hard to fault this antique Jaques B.C.D set.
-Because of its character and the evidence of continual use, this must be one of the best backgammon travel-sets available right now.
+Because of its character and the evidence of continual use, this must be one of the best backgammon travel sets available right now.
 It would serve well as a purely decorative piece, or with some replacement dice, a useable, but delicate backgammon set.
 We would have absolutely no hesitation in recommending this piece as a Deluxe Backgammon set.
 Decorative, practical and beautiful, it would make a sound investment.
 Priced at £325 at the time of writing.
 We hope to review more antique backgammon sets from Christopher Clarke Antiques in the near future.